evilpaper/acme/README.md

 # ACME

-An open source application built using the new router, server components and everything new in Next.js.
+An open source application built using the app router, server components and all goodies in Next.js.

 > **Warning**
 > This app is a work in progress.
 I'm building this in public.